 If you’d like to camp as a group with other vehicles, you’ll need to arrive at the Big Red Bash site together.
 Meet in Birdsville and drive in convoy to Bashville, you won’t be able to save a spot for a later arrival.

 See the diagram above for more details on group campsite layout.

-We welcome patrons with a disability or who are less-abled and will support your attendance in any way we can.
+We welcome patrons with a disability or accessibility requirements and will support your attendance in any way we can.
 Please note, you will need to register online if you would like to camp in the disability camping area, and to access other disability services.
-Find out more about disability services here.

 During the busiest period of roll out we clear about 1 vehicle every 8 seconds.
 That’s an impressive feat of logistics by our awesome team of volunteer marshals!
 However with over 3000 vehicles, if everyone tried to leave at once it would still take over 7 hours!
 That’s why we have a long roll out period from Friday morning until midday Saturday.

-There will be a privately operated transfer bus service to and from Birdsville at a cost of $10 each way for the 35km round trip.
-This is a great option if you’d like to take a trip to town during the festival.
+There will be a privately operated transfer bus service to and from Birdsville, which is a great option if you’d like to take a trip to town during the festival.
 Pricing and timetable for the 35km trip will be released closer to the event.

-You can purchase an Early Entry Camping Pass if you want to roll in and camp at Bashville earlier than general ticket holders, and take advantage of our exclusive pre-festival entertainment including kid-friendly comedy shows, big screen movie nights and the early entry band!
+You can purchase an Early Entry Camping Pass if you want to camp at Bashville earlier than general ticket holders, and take advantage of our exclusive pre-festival entertainment including kid-friendly comedy shows, big screen movie nights and the early entry band!

 You can purchase an Early Exit Pass, which allows you to pack up and leave the Bashville campground earlier than general ticket holders on the last day of the festival (see the above table).
 100% of the proceeds from the purchase of Early Exit Passes are donated to RFDS and there’s a limited amount available.
-For full details click here.

 See Early Exit Pass for further details.